xpmethod/xpmethod.github.io/_posts/events/2017-09-29-puerto-rico-mapathon.md

 Please bring your laptop & RSVP to agil@columbia.edu

 ---
+PR Mappathon is an example of our *Mobilized Humanities*.
+MH brings together digital tools to equip broad social awareness and help in global critical situations.
+We mobilize humanities faculties, libraries, and students with relevant language, archival, technical and social expertise to nimbly produce curated and applied knowledge.
+MH sits away from state and non-governmental organizations and is scholarship in an global context.

 Since we announced our event on the weekend, we have been moved to see other universities/libraries follow our lead.
 Added to our original event, we feel this can have a real impact on ground operations.
 Universities running mapathons so far: